-As we are all no doubt quite aware, social media has to a large extent become the medium of choice not only to publicize and disseminate information but also to glean information.
+As we are all no doubt quite aware, social media has to a large extent become the medium of choice, not only to publicise and disseminate information, but also to glean information.
 Due to the ubiquitous nature of the social media and the fact that any information communicated via this medium is instantaneously shared across the globe, the impact of such content is much greater, whether positive or negative.

 The latter is the issue I will be addressing in this and subsequent publications.
-Before I continue I need to make sure we are ‘on the same page’ so let’s look at what we understand by/what is the definition of defamation and social media respectively:
+Before I continue I need to make sure we are ‘on the same page’ so let’s look at what we understand by defamation and social media respectively.

 The Law of Delict, McKerron: The publication of defamatory matter concerning another without lawful justification or excuse.

-The English differentiation between ‘libel’ (written) and ‘slander’ (spoken) forms of defamation is not part of our law – in South African law defamation refers to statements in any format that damages a persons reputation.
+The English differentiation between ‘libel’ (written) and ‘slander’ (spoken) forms of defamation is not part of our law – in South African law defamation refers to statements in any format that damage a person’s reputation.

 Social Media Whats.com: